hl7-eu/laboratory/input/pagecontent/design-choice.md

 There are two ways that could be considered for representing a Laboratory report in HL7 FHIR:
 * by using the DiagnosticReport resource; or
-* by treating the report as any other clinical document, i.e. theusing a HL7 FHIR document Bundle.
+* by treating the report as any other clinical document, i.e. using a HL7 FHIR document Bundle.

 Considering that in many European countries: